jara001/f1tenth-rules/rules_v3.md

     - Prizes

 - Organizers reserve the right to change the rules applied in the competition.
-    - Subsequent changes have to be announced to the teams that send expressed interest in the competition in an official way, e.g., sending a registration form.
+    - Subsequent changes have to be announced to the registered teams.

 ## Definitions

 - Team: A unit of people attending the competition.
+    - Registered team: Team that registered to the competition using an official registration method, e.g., sending a registration form.
+    - Approved team: Registered team that sent all required materials to the organizers before the deadline and passed all necessary checks.
+    - Participating team: Approved team that successfully registered on-site.
+    - Inspected team: Participating team that have at least one inspected car.
+    - Qualified team: Inspected team that successfully finished the Qualification.
 - Team Member: A member of the team.
 Each person can belong to only one team during the competition.
 - Car: Vehicle used in the competition, assembled according to the Vehicle specification.
 Each team must have their own car.
+    - Inspected car: Car that successfully passed through the Inspection.
 - Kill-switch: A method to remotely and immediately stop the car.
-- Hardware list: List of components that the car is composed of.
+- Hardware list: List of components that the car is composed of along with their costs.
 All parts of the Vehicle specification must be addressed along with additional sensors.
 - Track: Delimited area used for racing.
 - Track section: Part of the track along its centerline spanning across the whole width.
 - Session: Block of specific competition part.
+- Slot: Time block reserved for a subset of teams.
+Single session usually contains multiple slots.
 - Heat: Single instance of n-teams racing on the track.
 A race can be composed on multiple heats.
 - Touching: Moving an object by less than 5 cm.
 - Crashing: Moving an object by 5 cm or more.
 When interacting with another car, crashing means significantly changing its expected trajectory.